gmag11/painlessMesh/README.md

 ### Examples

+StartHere is a basic how to use example.
+It blinks built-in LED (in ESP-12) as many times as nodes are connected to the mesh.

-demoToy is currently the only example.
-It is kind of complex, uses a web server, web sockets, and neopixel animations, so it is not really a great entry level example.
+demoToy is kind of complex, uses a web server, web sockets, and neopixel animations, so it is not really a great entry level example.
 That said, it does some pretty cools stuff… here is a video of the demo.

 https://www.youtube.com/watch?v=hqjOY8YHdlM&feature=youtu.be